nicholasgrose/Gateway/README.md

 ## Building the Plugin

-If you are a developer and wish to be able to modify the plugin or contribute, you can clone this repository and use gradle to build and test the plugin.
+If you are a developer and wish to be able to modify the plugin or contribute, you can clone this repository and use [Gradle](https://gradle.org/) to build and test the plugin.
-The following useful gradle commands are available:
+The following useful Gradle commands are available:

 `gradlew build` - Builds the jar, and nothing more.